QScience/pdfparser_code/README.md

 The java code is responsible for converting .pdf files to txt which is used by the [parscit](http://aye.comp.nus.edu.sg/parsCit/).
 You can use ant to build the java project and use it to pdf to txt conversion.
-You should simply use the following code to build the project:
+The following simply code should build the project:

 	ant jar